How to Find a Shamanic Cleanse in Mexico City

 Teotihuacan.
 See a video here.
 Photos and video by Rene Cizio.

-The Shaman spoke with her hands, eyes and body as someone used to many forms of communication.
+The Shaman spoke with her hands, eyes, and body like someone used to communicating in many forms.
 Her face was always animated and easy to read.
 We watched as she put a clear liquid accelerant into a metal bowl, struck a match and threw it in.
 A big burst of fire sprang out with a loud eruption.
-I thought of the volcanos surrounding us.
+I thought of the volcanoes surrounding us.

 What a Shaman Does

-I could smell the scent of the fresh branches burning and feel the wisp of heat as she flicked them.
+I could smell the spiced scent of the pepper branches burning.
+I’d feel the wisp of heat as she flicked them.
 The room became warmer and warmer with each cleansing.

-Until the fourth shamanic cleanse, the ritual worked the same way.
-But with the fourth man, when she threw the match toward the bowl, she missed, and it fell to the ground and extinguished itself.
+The ritual worked the same way until the fourth shamanic cleanse.
+But with the fourth man, she threw the match toward the bowl.
+She missed, and it fell to the ground.
+The match extinguished itself.
 She drew a sharp intake of breath and looked at him accusingly.
 We, observers, chucked and looked at each other.

 She struck another match and missed again.
 She said, Dios Mio.
 Her glare deepened.

-The Shaman danced around him, speaking more animatedly, hitting him harder than the others and giving him a few seconds of extra attention.
+The Shaman danced around him and spoke more animatedly.
+He hit him harder than the others.
+She gave him a few seconds of extra attention.
 It wasn’t enviable.

 A Shamanic Cleanse in Mexico City

 I felt the whoosh of fire and the heat of the flame as the branches landed across my body.
-I felt their warmth and tangy-sweet scent when she held them at each end and wrapped them across my head.
+A warmth and tangy-sweet scent enveloped me as she held them at each end and wrapped them across my head.

-She spoke to the spirits and told them to go out the door as I stepped on the spent branches to implant the negative energy in them so I could leave this place without them.
+She spoke to the spirits and told them to go out the door.
+I stepped on the spent branches to implant the negative energy in them.
+This allowed me to leave this place without them.

 I wondered who they were, those spirits she cast out, and where they would go without me?

 She asked me, “Como te sientes?”
 How did I feel?
 She held her hands on my shoulders and smiled.
 Her eyes glimmered with purity, power and wisdom.
 Her belief made this real.
-The energy of passion and the power of sacred land in the sight of the Pyramid of the Moon at Teotihuacán gave this ritual meaning.
+The energy of passion and the power of sacred land gave this ritual meaning.
 It was that and my belief in it.
 And I did believe.

-I felt transformed and reborn as if I’d crawled out of a womb.
+I felt transformed and reborn, like I’d crawled out of a womb.
 I’ve been to a place with a culture and a people where I had no home but was welcomed anyway.
-I went back in time and traveled the universe ridding myself of negative energy and finding new energy that is more hopeful and filled with meaning.
+I went back in time.
+I’d traveled the universe and rid myself of negative energy.
+I found new energy that is more hopeful and filled with meaning.

 I felt good, clean, and inspired.
-“Muy Bien,” I answered simply.
+“Muy Bien,” I answered.
 Very well.
-She smiled, her teeth a bit crooked and stained, pleased and then she released me.
+She smiled and then she released me.

-My negative spirits would be left in the sacred land in Mexico City to haunt the ancient places of dead things, where they belonged.
+I would leave my negative spirits in the sacred land of Mexico City.
+They would haunt the ancient places of dead things where they belonged.
 I felt lighter and could tell I lost something undefinable, but I’d also gained.
-I found something or awakened something more of myself that I would keep forever.
+Something awakened I would keep forever.

 Let’s Connect on Social Media and Email